carbonshed/Ecuador2022/Rscripts_scratch/ReadMe.txt

-When writing/using injection code in the future please refer to 2022-06-06 USETHIS
+When writing/using injection code in the future please refer to 2022-06-06 USETHISVERSION
 - kayla